Agency 14: Legal

 • Acting as the community’s legal advisor and litigator

-• Coordinating the community’s legal strategies
+• Coordinating the community’s legal strategies and security

 Aligning community’s operations with laws and community bylaws